theborderland/loomio-deploy/README.md

 DISABLE_USAGE_REPORTING=1
 ```

 __My personal request is that you do not disable usage reporting__.
-I have worked on this project almost every day for more than 7 years.
-I give you that work for free, and in return I ask that you leave this usage reporting on, because otherwise I have no idea if my work is valued.
+I have worked full time on this project for more than 7 years.
+I ask that you leave this simple usage reporting on, so that I can be encouraged by knowing how much Loomio usage is going on.

-I will only provide technical support for people who have not disabled usage reporting.

 ### Setup SMTP